Succession to Muhammad: Sunni

 The general Sunni belief is that Muhammad had not chosen anyone to succeed him, instead reasoning that he had intended for the community to decide on a leader amongst themselves.
 However, some specific hadiths are used to justify that Muhammad intended Abu Bakr to succeed, but that he had shown this decision through his actions rather than doing so verbally.

 In Sunni Islam, the election of a caliph is ideally a democratic choice made by the Muslim community.
 As this is difficult to enforce, Sunni Islam recognizes as caliph anyone who seizes power, as long as he is from the Quraysh, the tribe of Muhammad.
 Even the latter is not a strict requirement, given that Ottoman Caliphs had no familial relation to the Quraysh tribe.
 In Sunni Islam, caliphs are not viewed as infallible and can be removed from the office if their actions are deemed sinful.
 At the same time, obedience to a caliph is often regarded as a religious obligation even if the caliph is unjust.
 Conversely, a judge would be considered competent solely on the basis of his appointment by the government.

 Historically, Abu Bakr, Umar, Uthman, and Ali are regarded by the Sunni as the most righteous of their generation, with their merit being reflected in their caliphate.
 The subsequent caliphates of the Umayyads and the Abbasids, while not ideal, are seen as legitimate because they complied with the requirements of the law, kept the borders safe and the community united.
 While the Umayyads and the Abbasids are viewed as kingships, the Sunni was more willing than others to accommodate these rulers, regardless of their legitimacy and mode of government, and in so doing the Sunni made most of Islamic history their own.

 Shia

 Twelver

-Twelver Shia is the largest branch of the Shia Islam, with about 85% of the Shia population.
+Twelver Shi’ism is the largest branch of the Shia Islam, representing about 85% of the Shia population.
 In the Twelver Shia view, after a prophet's death, it is deemed as essential that a divinely-appointed successor would guide the faithful towards the righteous path.
 Without a divinely-appointed successor, according to the Twelver Shia, the prophetic mission and God's favor to the faithful would both remain incomplete.
 At the same time, in Shia theology, this designated successor would not rule by force if the faithful withhold their support.